 To start using Rescale, go to the Rescale platform and log in using your account information.
 Using Rescale requires no download or implementation of additional software.
 Rescale is browser-based, which allows you to securely access your analyses from your A workstation is a powerful computer system designed for pro...
 More or from your home computer.

 From the main screen of the platform, click the Create new job button at the top left corner of your screen.
 This will take you to the first of five setup pages.

 First, you need to give the job a name.
 Because Rescale’s platform saves all your jobs, we recommend you name it something specific so that you can find the job again later.
 To change the name of your project, click on the pencil (shown in blue, below) next to the current job name in the top left corner of the window.

 Next, upload the input file by clicking the Upload from this computer button highlighted in the red box.
-Alternatively, you can use any file that has been uploaded previously to the Cloud storage is a simple and scalable way to store, access,...
+Alternatively, you can use any file that has been uploaded previously to the a simple and scalable way to store, access, and share data o...
 More by clicking the Add from cloud storage button.

 For this tutorial, use the bubble.zip file that you downloaded at the start of the tutorial.
 Note that the default project exporting file format in Particleworks is .pwzip, which is not currently supported by the Rescale platform for auto decompression.
 Always export the project file to *.zip, or alternatively rename it to *.zip after exporting.
 On completion, your Input Files setup page should look like that shown below: